Graduate Certificate in Careers Education and Development

 Advance your career by helping others with a Graduate Certificate in Career Education and Development.

-On completion of this program you satisfy the educational requirements for membership of a professional association such as Career Development Association of Australia (CDAA), Careers Industry Council of Australia (CICA).
+On completion of this course you satisfy the educational requirements for membership of a professional association such as Career Development Association of Australia (CDAA), Careers Industry Council of Australia (CICA).

-Successful completion of this program provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional 12 months of part-time study.
+Successful completion of this course provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional 12 months of part-time study.

-This program is delivered online allowing you to meet and study with fellow students, all the while supported by a dedicated course leader who is responsible for guiding you through all aspects of your study.
-Being an online program, you are able to structure your study part time over 12 months to fit with your own career and life commitments.
+This course is delivered online allowing you to meet and study with fellow students, all the while supported by a dedicated course leader who is responsible for guiding you through all aspects of your study.
+Being an online course, you are able to structure your study part time over 12 months to fit with your own career and life commitments.

 Learning and teaching activities focus on the practical application of career development competencies supported by industry placements, work based learning opportunities and a three day workshop in Melbourne.